torsteinhov/KBE-piping-system/README.md

 <br>
 <h3>NXServer.py</h3>

 **Main coordinating unit behind this application.
 Uses HTTP Requests to retrieve data from the userinterface.html.
 Calls on pathInterpreter.py with the data and recieves a path in coordinates.
-Based on these result, calls on DFAUpdaterPipeSystem.py to write the final DFA. **
+Based on these result, calls on DFAUpdaterPipeSystem.py to write the final DFA**

 | Method | Functionality |
 | --- | --- |